 Through Gateway to College, you can earn your high school diploma and college credits at the same time.
-Many of our graduates go on to finish associate degrees and transfer to four year colleges.
+Many of our graduates go on to finish AA degrees and transfer to four year colleges.

 A high school diploma is necessary to make a living wage, but many students face obstacles on their path to graduation.
 Without a diploma, young people face a challenging future with few job opportunities, low wages, and limited health care.
 Gateway to College is designed as an alternative for students when traditional high school isn't working for them.

 Gateway to College is for 16-21 year olds who have either dropped out of high school or are on the verge of dropping out and are interested in returning to school and completing their high school diploma.
 Students simultaneously accumulate high school and college credits, earning their high school diploma while progressing toward a certificate or Associates degree.

 Students admitted in the Gateway to College program will receive a scholarship for tuition and books.